The Ultimate Guide to Your Car’s Air Conditioning

 - Heat is drawn out of the refrigerant and into the ambient air.

-- Your air conditioning system has now moved the heat from the cabin to the outside of the vehicle, and cooled the air in the cabin as part of the process.
+- Your air conditioning system has now moved the heat from the cabin to the outside of the vehicle and cooled the air in the cabin as part of the process.
 Your cabin is sufficiently cool and comfortable!

 During an MOT your air conditioning system is not checked.
 It’s also not common for manufacturers to check the air conditioning as part of their service schedule.
-Generally they will have an additional Air Conditioning service requirement.
+Generally, they will have an additional air conditioning service requirement.

-At Garden City Garage, we can offer you the A/C system check you are looking for.
+At Garden City Garage, we can offer you the air conditioning system check you are looking for.
 We recommend this should be every 12 months.
 In addition, a service should be completed at least every 24 months.
 This will ensure the system remains in good condition and will prevent any problems when it’s hot outside.

-Why Air Con Often Stops Working
+Why Air Conditioning Often Stops Working

 Do you want to know why your air conditioning system has stopped working?
 This is most likely down to the refrigerant.
 If you don’t have the right quantity in your system, it’s going to show.
 You’ll notice the heat can’t be removed from the inside of your car.